OVERVIEW

 DAY 5

-Learn the Aboriginal legend of how the famous Three Sisters were formed as you descend the 862 steps of the Giant Stairway.
+Walk out of your accommodation and to Echo Point to learn the Aboriginal legend of how the famous Three Sisters were formed.
+Then from here descend the 862 steps of the Giant Stairway.
 Then it’s away from the throng of tourists and into the depths of Leura Forest.
 Delicate ferns and mosses hug the rainforest trees as filtered sunlight creates a magical scene.
+The valley floor is alive with fauna, it is her you might get to spot the elusive lyrebird.
 There is a thriving arts scene in the Blue Mountains including in Leura, scores of restaurants, cafes and providores.

 Meals: Cooked breakfast and walkers lunch